abbyazari/data_vis_statistics_geosciences/FAQ/FAQ.md

 <details>
  <summary>
-  What if I have NaN's and want to take some summary statistics?
+  What if I have NaN values and want to take some summary statistics?
  </summary>

 - Within Python generally NaNs in objects result in unexpected behaivor.
 There are several ways to get around this in Python.
 Some functions have a nan version like np.mean() vs np.nanmean().
 Pandas has some nice inbuilt behavior to handle this through the isnull() method which generates a Boolean array.
 A good summary with examples can be found [here](https://jakevdp.github.io/PythonDataScienceHandbook/03.04-missing-values.html).